 Another Newton County-area finalist was Deju LLC of Conyers, which was competing in the Honey and Related Products category with its Grandma’s Honey Stuff.

-Judges for the final round of the contest will include food brokers, grocery buyers and other food product experts.
+Judges for the final round of the contest included food brokers, grocery buyers and other food product experts.
 Entries are evaluated by category based on their Georgia theme, commercial appeal, taste, innovation and market potential.

-Contestants will provide samples to judges while pitching their products in a three-minute presentation, a news release stated.
+Contestants provided samples to judges while pitching their products in a three-minute presentation, a news release stated.